JonatanS/konstru-manual/known_limitations.md

 # Known Limitations

 # Revit
+## IDs
+Keep in mind that two people using the same TTX Model in Revit should sync their Revit Models using Worksharing.
+Otherwise they'll have different IDs in both local Models which might cause confusion.

 ## Elements
 Supported TTX element types are: Columns, Braces, Beams, Floors, Walls, Grids, Groups, Levels.
 Analytical elements such as loads are not supported.